Scale-MAE: A Scale-Aware Masked Autoencoder for Multiscale Geospatial Representation Learning: Experiments

 \subsection{Representation Quality}

 We evaluate the quality of representations from \ours by freezing the encoder and performing a nonparametric k-nearest-neighbor (kNN) classification with eight different remote sensing imagery classification datasets with different GSDs, none of which were encountered during pretraining.
-The kNN classifier operates by encoding all train and validation instances, where each embedded instance in the validation set computes the cosine distance with each embedded instance in the training set, where the instance is classified correctly if the majority of its k-nearest-neighbors are in the same class as the validation instance.
+The kNN classifier operates by encoding all train and validation instances, where each embedded instance in the validation set computes the cosine distance with every other embedded instance in the training set.
+The instance is classified correctly if the majority of its k-nearest-neighbors are in the same class as the validation instance, and incorrectly if they are in any other.

 The reasoning behind the kNN classifier evaluation is that a strong pretrained network will output semantically grouped representation for unseen data of the same class.
 This evaluation for the quality of representations occurs in other notable works~\cite{caronEmergingPropertiesSelfSupervised2021, chenExploringSimpleSiamese2021, wuUnsupervisedFeatureLearning2018}.
 In addition to using evaluation datasets at different GSDs, to further test the multiscale representations, we create multiple test sets for each dataset.
 Since we cannot synthesize data at a finer GSD than the provided ground truth, we only downsample the full resolution validation set to coarser GSDs at fixed percentages: $X_{val}^{G\%}, G \in \{12.5, 25, 50, 100\}$.